sifaserdarozen/CodeTrain/readme.md

-Solutionsto some code training / challenge
+Solutions to some code training / challenge

 ### What is it?
 These are my solutions to some code trainings and challenges